PI: Principal Investigator

 CA: Certified Approver

 A CA, while located in the department in most instances, reports to the associate dean for research (or equivalent) for that aspect of his/her job, and his/her supervisor for other duties.
-A CA must maintain good standing in the Certified Approver Program coordinated by the Research Compliance Office within the Office of the Vice President for Research.
+A CA must maintain good standing in the Certified Approver Program coordinated by the Research Compliance Office within the Research and Innovation Office.

 SPA: Sponsored Projects Administration